Ilan Manor

-Ilan Manor is an Israeli scholar specializing in the study of digital diplomacy.
+Ilan Manor is an Israeli scholar and Professor specializing in the study of digital diplomacy.
 He is a senior lecturer in the Department of Communication studies at Ben-Gurion University of the Negev.
 His research focuses on communication, artificial intelligence, and international relations.
 Manor is also a published author.

 Biography

 Between 2016 and 2020, Manor served as a consultant to foreign ministries and international organizations seeking to implement digital diplomacy strategies.
 He served as a consultant for the foreign ministries of the United Kingdom, Germany, Denmark, Sweden, the United States, Greece, Estonia, and Israel, as well as United Nations institutions in New York City and Geneva.

 In 2021, he received a postdoctoral fellowship from the Azrieli Foundation and became a research fellow at the Dan School of Communication at Tel Aviv University.
 In 2022, Manor was appointed as a Senior lecturer and faculty member in the Department of Communication Studies at Ben-Gurion University of the Negev.

-Manor lives in Tel Aviv with his partner.
+Manor lives in Tel Aviv with his husband.